Big Data Interview Questions

 Some only offer storage and various APIs for processing, while others offer analytical services, and so on.
 Hadoop, Spark, HPCC, CDH, and other Big Data tools are the most widely used.

-• Hadoop is an Apache foundation open-source Big Data platform.
+• Ans: Hadoop is an Apache foundation open-source Big Data platform.
 The beauty of it is that it can run on common hardware.
 Spark is yet another Apache Foundation tool.
 It adds the ability to process streams.
 It also has in-memory data processing capabilities.
 As a result, it is much faster.

 • HPCC is an abbreviation for High-Performance Computing Cluster.
 It is a highly scalable supercomputing platform.